kent28808/Wheretogo/README.md

 ## User Story
 As a USER I want to see a sign-up button so I can sign in.

-As a USER I want to see a form when I click on the sign up button, I can create my account As a USER I want to click a button to submit my information so I can access to app As a USER I want to see a logout button so i CAN sign out As a USER I want to see a login button so I can access my account As a USER I want a search button so I can click on it to search for restaurants.
+As a USER I want to see a form when I click on the sign up button, I can create my account.

-As a USER I want to a search page with empty input field so I can search for a location As a USER I want to type in a city so I can see the places in that city As a USER I want to see the restaurants and places so I can see what’s popular As a USER I want to see a save button next to each place so I can save it to my list As a USER I want to see the saved place in my profile so I can see the places I want to go As a USER I want to see the saved list so that I can see the places I’ve saved As a USER I want to delete a place so that I can remove it from my list As a USER I want to add to my packing list so that I can see what I have added As a USER I want a delete button from my list so I can delete items As a USER I want to see a team page so I know who made the app As a USER I want to see the the individual team githubs
+As a USER I want to click a button to submit my information so I can access to app.

+As a USER I want to see a logout button so i CAN sign out.

+As a USER I want to see a login button so I can access my account.

+As a USER I want a search button so I can click on it to search for restaurants.

+As a USER I want to a search page with empty input field so I can search for a location.

+As a USER I want to type in a city so I can see the places in that city.

+As a USER I want to see the restaurants and places so I can see what’s popular.

+As a USER I want to see a save button next to each place so I can save it to my list.

+As a USER I want to see the saved place in my profile so I can see the places I want to go.

+As a USER I want to see the saved list so that I can see the places I’ve saved.

+As a USER I want to delete a place so that I can remove it from my list.

+As a USER I want to add to my packing list so that I can see what I have added.

+As a USER I want a delete button from my list so I can delete items.

+As a USER I want to see a team page so I know who made the app.

+As a USER I want to see the the individual team githubs.